-- To display color separations, do any of the following: - To control which separations appear and print, select or clear the check box next to the separation name in the Separations pane. - To invert the current selection of separations, select View > Separations > Invert Selections.
+- To display color separations, do any of the following: - To control which separations appear and print, select or clear the check box next to the separation name in the Separations pane.

+Note: Fiery ImageViewer 4.0 will print all separations regardless of whether they are selected in the Separations pane.

+• To invert the current selection of separations, select View > Separations > Invert Selections.

 Inverting a selection makes unselected separations the new selection.
-For example, if CMYK separations are available and Cyan and Magenta are selected, inverting the selection displays Yellow and Black. - To quickly display all separations, choose View > Separations > Select All.
+For example, if CMYK separations are available and Cyan and Magenta are selected, inverting the selection displays Yellow and Black.

+• To quickly display all separations, choose View > Separations > Select All.